niklai99/ScientificComputing4Physics/docs/task1/custom_docker.md

 Miniconda is installed using the ARM-specific installer script [Miniconda3-latest-Linux-aarch64.sh](https://repo.anaconda.com/miniconda/).
 This provides a lightweight Python environment that you can be easily extended with additional Python packages.

+!!! info
+    If you need a specific Python version or more libraries installed by default, add them to this Dockerfile or run them inside the container using `conda install <package_name>`.

 !!! note
     The Dockerfile creates a `/workspace` directory, sets it as the current working directory, and uses a `VOLUME` instruction to indicate that this directory is intended for persistent storage.
 When you run the container, you can mount a local directory to `/workspace` so that any data created or modified there is preserved even after the container stops.